eclipse-sumo/sumo/docs/web/docs/Networks/PlainXML.md

     candidate cluster
 4.  nodes with only a single connection to the cluster (nodes at the outside) are removed
-5.  clusters which are to complex are filtered out (a warning with an explanation is issued for each case)
+5.  clusters which are to complex are simplified or filtered out (a warning with an explanation is issued for each case)
+    - if a cluster has parallel incoming edges (in the same direction of travel) it is filtered out.
+The threshold for being considered parallel can be controlled with option **--junctions.join.parallel-threshold** (default 30 degrees).
-6.  each cluster is turned into a joined node
+7.  each cluster is turned into a joined node

 ### Specifying and excluding explicit joins